IQ404/study-notes/README.md

 A texel is a color value of a texture at a given texure coordinates.

 A texture object holding the data of a 2D texture on GPU linked to the `GL_TEXTURE_2D` target of a texture unit can be sampled by a 2D sampler.
-Such a sampler is represented in a fragment shader using the `sampler2D` keyword.
+Such a sampler is represented in a fragment shader using the `sampler2D` keyword in which the variable holds an `int` representing which texture unit to sample from.
 And together with a texture coordinates represented by `vec2`, the sampler can supply the sampled texel to the fragment shader via the built-in GLSL function `texture` (which returns a `vec4` representing the texel).
 E.g.

 ```cpp
 // part of a fragment shader: